 Mr. Miller holds both a Bachelors and Masters of Music Education from The University of Akron.
 His mentor teachers include Robert Jorgensen, Galen Karriker, Laurie Lafferty, Ann Usher, Gene Milford, Edward Zadrozny, Tucker Jolly, and Scott Johnston.

 Greg, a trombone player, currently performs with the San Jose Wind Symphony.
 He also performs at local churches, community theater, and school theater groups.

-Greg lives with his wife, Carrie and their cat Olivia.
+Greg lives with his wife, Carrie and their daughter Aria.
 In his spare time, he enjoys cycling, mountain biking, hiking, exploring new restaurants, and just spending time at home relaxing.